 In Bostock v.
 Clayton County (2020) the Supreme Court held that job discrimination against gay and transgender persons because of their sexual orientation constituted "sex" discrimination within the meaning of Title VII of the Civil Rights Act of 1964, 42 U.S.C. §2000e-2(a)(1).
 The majority opinion was written by Justice Gorsuch, joined by Chief Justice Roberts, and Justices Ginsburg, Breyer, Sotomayor, and Kagan.
 Gorsuch employed a strict textual analysis.
-He concluded that the clear meaning of the word "sex" in the statute would dictate that employees who are treated differently because of their biological sex are covered by the statute-disregarding the fact that the legislative history of the statute is quite clear that no one in 1964 intended the statute to protect persons from discrimination on the basis of sexual orientation had always failed.
+He concluded that the clear meaning of the word "sex" in the statute would dictate that employees who are treated differently because of their biological sex are covered by the statute-disregarding the fact that the legislative history of the statute is quite clear that no one in 1964 intended the statute to protect persons from discrimination on the basis of sexual orientation and subsequent legislative efforts to explicitly protect people from discrimination on the basis of sexual orientation had always failed.
 Justice Gorsuch can be expected to continue his rigid textualist approach and disregard of legislative history in future cases.
 Dissenting Justices Thomas, Alito, and Kavanaugh essentially accused the majority of re-writing the statute.